CSCfi/allas-cli-utils/help/lo-put.md

 --pk, --public-key          Public key used for crypt4gh encryption.

---sdx                       Upload data to Allas in format format that is compatible with
+--sdx                       Upload data to LUMI-O in format format that is compatible with
-                            the CSC Sensitive data services: The files are encrypted with crypt4gh using CSC public key after which the files are imported to Allas.
+                            the CSC Sensitive data services: The files are encrypted with crypt4gh using CSC public key after which the files are imported to LUMI-O.
                             With --public-key you can do the encryption with both CSC and your own public key.
 By default data is stored to bucket with name: your-project-number_SD-CONNECT.

--A, --allas                     Upload data to Allas with swift protocol in stead of currently set storage server.
+-A, --lumio                     Upload data to LUMI-O with swift protocol in stead of currently set storage server.
-                            Normally this (Allas with swift) is the default and this option is not needed, but if you have set e.g. Lumi-O as the default storage server, this option can be used to upload data to Allas without changing the default storage server.
+                            Normally this (LUMI-O with swift) is the default and this option is not needed, but if you have set e.g. Lumi-O as the default storage server, this option can be used to upload data to LUMI-O without changing the default storage server.

---s3cmd                     Use Allas with S3 protocol.
+--s3cmd                     Use LUMI-O with S3 protocol.

 -L, --lumi                      Upload data to Lumi-O with S3 protocol in stead of the default storage server.
                             If Lumi-O is defined to be the default storage server and this option is not needed.